Shopping Aspen: Where to Find Designers, Local Products, Treasures

 Snowmass Village Mall

-In nearby Snowmass Village – located about 20 minutes from downtown Aspen – shoppers have another pedestrian-friendly option full of shops and restaurants.
+In nearby Snowmass Village – located about 20 minutes from downtown Aspen – shoppers have another pedestrian-friendly option with shops and restaurants.
 This area also houses a large collection of 40-plus retailers selling everything from apparel and fashion to groceries, equipment and tools.

 Highly reviewed favorites include Gene Taylor Sports, Snowmass Sports and Anderson Ranch Arts Center.
 For gourmet goodies, try Grain Fine Food and Clark’s Market.
 Apparel shops include Gorsuch, Four Mountain Kids and The Northface.
 And don’t forget to go souvenir shopping at Snowmass Trading Company, 81615 T-Shirt and Gift, and Local Color/Local Rebels.